test-fullautomation/testresultwebapp/README.rst

 Datatable view
 ~~~~~~~~~~~~~~

-The data table show all executed test case and their results order by
+The data table shows all executed test case and their results ordered by
-component's name.
+components names.
 Besides, it also allows to:

 - browse into the detail of single test results.
 - open the traceback for failed test cases.